apramus/invFSxfunc/README.md

 # Data from

-Ramus AP, Silliman BR, Thomsen MS, Long ZT (In Review) An invasive foundation species enhances multifunctionality in a coastal ecosystem.
+Ramus AP, Silliman BR, Thomsen MS, Long ZT (2017) An invasive foundation species enhances multifunctionality in a coastal ecosystem.
+In Press.

 This respository contains the plot-level data used to generate all analyses and figures presented in the paper.
 We plan to update it to include the corresponding R codes used for analyses at some point the future.

 ### 1. Data
 See the paper for a detailed description of the experiment and methodologies used.
 These data represent the time-averaged value of each variable measured monthly in each plot over the course of the 10 month experiment.
 A brief description of each variable is given below.
-The suffix '.sr' denotes supporting response only measured near the end of the experiment.
+The suffix `.sr` denotes supporting responses only measured near the end of the experiment.

 `Plot` the experimental plot, numbered from West to East